-How users navigate a visualization is in part determined by where they start.
-One common pattern of navigation adheres to the visual information seeking mantra: "Overview first, zoom and filter, then details-on-demand" \cite{shneiderman:eyes}.
+How analysts navigate a visualization is in part determined by where they start.
+One common pattern of navigation adheres to the widely-cited visual information seeking mantra: "Overview first, zoom and filter, then details-on-demand" \cite{shneiderman:eyes}.
 Analysts may begin by taking a broad view of the data, including assessment of prominent clusters, outliers and also potential data quality issues.
 These orienting actions can then be followed by more specific, detailed investigations of data subsets.
+A common example is geographic maps: an overview might show an overall territory, followed by zooming into regions of interest (Figure {fig-map}).

 Of course, starting with an expansive overview is not always advisable.
 A legal analyst researching for an upcoming trial may be wise to forego an overview of the entire history of U.S. court decisions.
 Instead, the analyst might start with the legal decisions most relevant to the current case, perhaps determined by keyword search, and expand her investigation to other, cited decisions.
-This form of navigation can be summarized as "Search, Show Context, Expand on Demand" \cite{vanham:doi}.
+This form of navigation can be summarized as "Search, show context, expand on demand" \cite{vanham:doi}.